Academic regulations will be found throughout this calendar and may not necessarily be contained only in this section.

 Appealing a Requirement to Withdraw (RTW)

-Students can appeal their Requirement to Withdraw by completing the appropriate form available at the Office of the Registrar.
+Students can appeal their Requirement to Withdraw by completing the appropriate form available through the Office of the Registrar.
 The application must include supporting documentation or it will not be processed.

-The only permissible grounds for appealing a Requirement to Withdraw will be as follows:
+The only permissible grounds for appealing a Requirement to Withdraw are:

 - Medical reasons verified in writing by a physician.
-Documentation must establish a clear and substantive link to his/her academic standing over the period of time the credits were earned; or
+Documentation must establish a clear and substantive link to their academic standing over the period of time the credits were earned; or

-- Severe emotional distress verified in writing by a Mount Royal Counsellor or other certified mental health professional.
-Documentation must establish a clear and substantive link to his/her academic standing over the period of time the credits were earned.
+- Severe emotional distress verified in writing by a certified mental health professional.
+Documentation must establish a clear and substantive link to their academic standing over the period of time the credits were earned.

-A student who believes there may be other extenuating circumstances that do not fit the three categories above may submit an appeal.
+A student who believes there may be other extenuating circumstances that do not fit the two categories above may submit an appeal.

 Re-Admission to a Program After the Requirement to Withdraw (RTW)